tc39/notes/es7/2015-11/nov-18.md

 WH: You will end up falling off a performance cliff, when following the second extension strategy on your slides

-AWB: Thats fine, i don’t expect such subclasses to have the same performance characteristics.
+AWB: Thats fine, i don't expect such subclasses to have the same performance characteristics.
 If they want the performance, they can re-implement

 DE: that sounds like a big task for a subclass